uber/RIBs/android/demos/memory-leaks/README.md

     (see https://github.com/uber/RIBs/blob/memory_leaks_module/android/demos/memory-leaks/README.md)
 ```

 This check is written as an ErrorProne check.
 It is extremely fast and integrated directly into the compiler.
-Unfortunately this does mean it doesn't support Kotlin.
-Although a similar PSI lint could be quickly written.
+Unfortunately this mean it doesn't support Kotlin :(

+We'd be happy to take a pull request for a PSI lint  :)

+## Additional Tools

 Additional leak detection checkers have been written for RIBs.
 They'll be open sourced in the future if there is interest.